Welcome to the NCVPS Occupational Course of Study (OCS) Learning Program!

 Follow this link to see the IEP Guidelines for OCS classroom teachers and NCVPS partner teachers

-Before a school registers students, the school and OCS F2F (face-to-face) Teacher should be willing to teach the OCS courses in the online learning environment and be committed to the co-teaching partnership with the NCVPS online Content Teacher.
+1. Before a school registers students, the school and OCS classroom teacher (also called “face-to-face” or “F2F” teacher) must be willing to teach the OCS courses in the online learning environment and be committed to the co-teaching partnership with the NCVPS online content teacher.

-The NCPVS OCS Learning courses require a true co-teaching experience where the f2f teacher is driving the instructional decisions while working daily with the NCVPS content teacher.
-The NCVPS teacher will help the classroom teacher individualize and differentiate the instruction for each student, but the NCVPS teacher does not deliver the instruction real time to the students.
-The f2f teacher will be responsible for delivering the instruction to the students and will have planned using the online content, resources, and the NCVPS teacher to determine the best way to teach the content to the students.
+The NCPVS OCS Learning courses require a true co-teaching experience where the school’s F2F teacher is driving the instructional decisions while working daily with the NCVPS content teacher.
+The NCVPS teacher will help the F2F teacher individualize and differentiate the instruction for each student, but the NCVPS teacher does not deliver the instruction real time to the students.
+The F2F teacher will be responsible for delivering the instruction to the students and will have planned using the online content, resources, and the NCVPS teacher to determine the best way to teach the content to the students.